BillZito/vehicle-detection/README.md

 **search_classify.py:**

 class Boxes() defines a class for keeping track of the last three sets of bounding boxes.
 It uses a deque for efficient push/ pop in keeping track of the time series data.
-The three most recent bounding boxes are combined, and used to create the heatmap.
+The nine most recent bounding boxes are combined (3 frames x 3 different scaled sliding window extractions), and used to create the heatmap.

 zero_img is a blank image for creating a heatmap.